-The City Nature Challenge 2021 runs from April 30 - May 3.
+The City Nature Challenge 2022 will take place from April 29 - May 2.
 Only observations taken on those 4 days will be counted.

 The Pioneer Valley is defined as Hampshire, Franklin, and Hampden counties in Massachusetts.
 Only observations taken within these geographic boundaries will be counted.

 Please follow all of the recommendations of your area for avoiding COVID-19!
 Massachusetts lifted the mask mandate in March but many towns have individual guidelines.
 Even without a mandate, please stay safe and consider wearing a mask and social distancing when around folks with unknown vaccination and exposure status.